microsoft/WhatTheHack/015-Serverless/Student/Challenge-01.md

 **NOTE:** Make sure you do not sign in with your enterprise managed Github account.

 - Once you are signed in, click on the green "Code" button.
 Then click on "Codespaces".
-Finally, hit "Create codespace".
+Finally, hit "Create codespace on main".

 Your Codespace environment should load in a new browser tab.
 It will take approximately 3-5 minutes the first time you create the codespace for it to load.